Paragraph Length Distribution

 - Aim for at least 70% of body paragraphs in the optimal range to clear the pass band.

-<main>or<article>so the analyzer reads it rather than treating it as boilerplate. - Re-scan and check the
+<main>or<article>so the analyzer reads it instead of treating it as boilerplate. - Re-scan and check the

 optimalCount,oversizedCount, andoversizedParagraphsevidence fields to confirm the distribution improved.